yucodev/archie_bot/README.md

 # Say hello to Archie!
 ### Who is Archie?
 Archie is our official and main CAD discord bot.
+It can do a lot of things for you, like look for the weather, roll a dice or just talk with you!
 All content is published in GitHub.
 ### How it's programmed?
 Archie is programmed in Python because it's easier than C++ and more effective than javascript.
+We recommend you to run it in Python 3.6.6.
 ### Which file sould be used?
-archie_official.py
+All code is in one file: "archie_official.py"
 ### Is Archie public?
 Archie is now public.
 You can contact us per Discord or visit or website.
 ### About us